What Causes Turkey Neck And How You Can Treat Them Effectively?

 Arguably the most common and earliest-appearing sign of the natural aging process is sagging skin.
 However, what most of us do not realize is that every part of our skin loses elasticity, not just the face.
 How to prevent wrinkles on my neck is also as important as in other body parts.
 Therefore, the neck and the chest area become neglected, leading to droopy jowls or turkey neck.

 Though turkey neck is less noticed than facial lines and wrinkles, it is as unsightly or even more so!
+There are many ways to prevent and treat turkey neck.
 If you want to find out more about what causes turkey neck and how you can prevent or get rid of it, keep reading below!

 What Is Turkey Neck?